 Shopping Without a Plan

-Plan out your meals for the entire week — and check your pantry, fridge and freezer — before you head out to the grocery store to avoid making several trips to the supermarket during the week and blowing your budget.
-Compare grocery buys at Target and Walmart.
+Plan out your meals for the entire week — and check your pantry, fridge and freezer — before you head out to the grocery store so you can avoid making several trips to the supermarket during the week and blowing your budget.

 “This plan has the added bonus of saving you more money by not dining out,” said Fobes.
 “Let’s face it, when you don’t have something on hand to make for dinner, it is easy to just go out to eat.”